rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 ![Maintenance work](2014004-ntc-b-0121280.jpg ' ')

-But there’s more to an organization and more to a movement than that.
-There’s another group of endeavors sometimes called maintenance work, and it flies under the radar even though it’s crucial to keeping our campaigns afloat.
+But there's more to an organization and more to a movement than that.
+There's another group of endeavors sometimes called maintenance work, and it flies under the radar even though it's crucial to keeping our campaigns afloat.

 ![Gardening](2014004-ntc-b-0131280.jpg ' ')